jomit/BotWorkshop/3-IntegrateLUISModel.md

 - Use Source Control options in VSCode to Commit & Push the updated code.

-- In Azure Portl under App Service, click on `Deployment Options`, you should see a new build.
+- In Azure Portal under App Service, click on `Deployment Options`, you should see a new build.

 - Once the build status is `Active`, go back to Web App bot and test it using `Test in Web App`